 - Flight changes for business or emergency reasons may be reimbursed up to $150 per round trip, with written approval by the ACPE Treasurer.

 - ACPE will reimburse for the standard cost of one checked bag, the costs of travel insurance, upgraded seating, early boarding, or bonus mileage purchases up to a maximum of $60 per event.
 ACPE does not reimburse for a second checked bag, or overweight baggage.

 E-tickets vs. paper tickets:

 All travelers are encouraged to use electronic tickets or tickets issued at an airport kiosk.
 ACPE does not reimburse for convenience fees associated with the provision of printed boarding documents, replacement of lost paper tickets, nor delivery fees.

 - Lodging accommodations shall be made by the traveler, in compliance with ACPE’s published directions regarding the host site, or in consultation with ACPE Conference Services.
-ACPE shall ordinarily reimburse lodging expenses for up to one-half of a shared room at the contracted host site for ACPE events, or at the lowest cost option for smaller meetings not otherwise contracted.
+ACPE shall ordinarily reimburse lodging expenses for accommodations at the contracted host site for ACPE events, or at the lowest cost option for smaller meetings not otherwise contracted.

 - Accreditation Site Team visits shall be reimbursed for the reasonable cost of a private room at the designated hotel, though team members may share rooms if they choose.

 ACPE shall reimburse business travelers for meals in conjunction with official ACPE business only during the days required to fulfill their role in the organization.
 Reimbursement will be for a maximum of $20 for breakfast, $25 for lunch, and $40 for dinner.
 Tips may be no more than 20% of the sub total.
 Tip amounts over 20% will not be reimbursed.
 Itemized receipts are required for reimbursement and each receipt is to be submitted individually, as funds cannot be carried over from one meal to another.
 All catered meals or those provided for by ACPE shall not be reimbursed.
 ACPE shall not reimburse for meals taken in lieu of ACPE-provided or sponsored meals, or for meals after travel has concluded (i.e., after return flight).

 Other travel expenses: